DevExpress-Examples/asp-net-web-forms-grid-edit-data-using-two-way-bound-lookup-in-dynamic-item-load-mode/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e3653/)**
 <!-- run online end -->

-This example demonstrates how to add a grid lookup editor to a column edit item template, bind the editor to a large large data source, and enable its dynamic item load mode.
+This example demonstrates how to add a grid lookup editor to a column edit item template, bind the editor to a large data source, and enable its dynamic item load mode.

 ![Grid Lookup in dynamic item load](BindGridLookupToLargeDataSource.png)